cloudpassage/cloudpassage-bosh/README.md

 #### Create BOSH Release

 After the manifest content is fully populated, the next step is to create a release.
-1. `bosh create release`

-Be sure to update the manifest's version after creating a release.
+1. `bosh create release` Be sure to update the manifest's version after creating a release.

-Then upload the generated release to the director:
+2. `bosh upload release` Then upload the generated release to the director.
-2. `bosh upload release`

-Check the release has been successfully uploaded by:
+3. `bosh releases` Check the release has been successfully uploaded.
-3. `bosh releases`

 ```
 Acting as user 'admin' on 'my-bosh'